 Explore your insurance options: If you plan to hire employees, you’ll need to get workers’ compensation and unemployment insurance.
 You may also want to consider other insurance coverage—learn more on Oregon’s Division of Financial Regulation (DFR) site.

-06. Secure business funding for your business
+06. Secure business funding for your business in Oregon

 Oregon is home to a vibrant entrepreneurial community and several resources that can help your business secure funding, such as grants, loans and venture capital.
 Understanding which is the right way to raise money for your business is an important decision.